mlabs-haskell/clb/docs/reports/ms6/article.md

 Private testnets are also cumbersome and slow.
 And it becomes literally infeasible when one needs to run thousands of scenarious like in our case.
 Here CLB comes into play.
+Since we have off-chain part that can build transactions being provided with a simple query layer we can use bare `clb` library.
 In `quickcheck-dynamic` there is a type class `RunModel` that represents a real model you want to test.
 By wiring `clb` library methods into `RunModel` instance we can accomplish our goal.
 At its core there is one methid called `perform`